One underutilized healthcare marketing strategy to draw in local clientele is securing what are called citations in online doctor directories.

 Also, check out the next blog in our healthcare marketing series titled, 5 Healthcare Blog Topics to Educate Patients.

-Markitors is an SEO digital marketing company.
+Markitors is a digital marketing company focused on SEO.
 We work with small businesses to rank their websites higher on Google, resulting in more traffic and leads.
 Explore what’s in our SEO toolbox: audits and keyword research, digital PR, technical SEO, and local SEO.